rhalukongor/swiz-framework/README.markdown

-Swiz is a brutally simple micro-architecture for creating Rich Internet Applications with ActionScript 3 and Adobe Flex
+###Swiz is a brutally simple micro-architecture for creating Rich Internet Applications with ActionScript 3 and Adobe Flex

-## How to Contribute

-The Swiz team welcomes contributions to the framework in the form of pull requests.
-Please note that active development happens in the develop branch, so you should fork from and submit to it, not master.

-## Documentation and Reporting Bugs

-Swiz does not use GitHub for issue tracking or documentation.
-Documentation can be found in the [Swiz wiki](http://wiki.swizframework.org/) and bugs and feature requests should be entered in the [Swiz JIRA instance](http://bugs.swizframework.org/)

-## Building

-You can compile the library .swc file using:

-	ant -f ./build/build.xml compile
+For information about swiz; please visit the [Swiz wiki](http://wiki.swizframework.org/).

+This fork of Swiz is not mavenized, however is up to date with other forks which includes some minor bug fixes.
+(See history) I also removed Flex 3 support and a made few changes here and there.

+To compile Swiz, copy build/build.properties.template and rename to build.properties.
+In the file; set the sdk path and call "ant -f ./build/build.xml compile" or use your favourite ant builder.

+Please do not hesitate to send pull requests if you find a bug or code a feature.